udacity/cd14599-project-starter/README.md

 Then check that the application is running:

-- If you are working in the Udacity Workspace, select the "Flask App" option from the links menu in a new tab
+- If you are working in the Udacity Workspace, select the "Flask App" option from the Links menu to open the app in a new tab
 - If you are working locally, open a new tab of your web browser and go to `http://127.0.0.1:5000/`
+- In either setting, you can type control-C to stop the server.
+The server also may stop on its own as you edit the source code.
+To restart, run `python app.py` again

 You will see that there are some parts of the application that produce errors.
 Your task in this project is to complete the backend code and eliminate those errors.
 Let's get started!